CIRA-Pulsars-and-Transients-Group/vcsbeam/pfb_filter/README.md

 ## More information

-The above filters are described in more detail McSweeney et al. (2020). *MWA tied-array processing III: Microsecond time resolution via a polyphase synthesis filter.* **PASA**, 37, e034. [https://doi.org/10.1017/pasa.2020.24](https://doi.org/10.1017/pasa.2020.24)
+The above filters, and how they are determined, are described in more detail in the following paper:

+McSweeney et al. (2020). *MWA tied-array processing III: Microsecond time resolution via a polyphase synthesis filter.* **PASA**, 37, e034. [https://doi.org/10.1017/pasa.2020.24](https://doi.org/10.1017/pasa.2020.24)